zsiki/ls/doc/source/usersguide.rst

 **GNU Gama project: gama-local**

-Beside installing the plug-in you must also install gama-local (part of the GNU Gama project) for adjustment calculations.
+Beside installing the plug-in you must also install gama-local (part of the GNU Gama project) for free station and adjustment calculations.
 See: https://www.gnu.org/software/gama

 Settings before use
 :::::::::::::::::::